 Water snake plants sparingly in winter—about once a month when the soil is dry.
 Provide at least eight hours of indirect light and limit direct sun to one or two hours.
 Avoid pruning or fertilizing, ...

-"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."
-Snake plants are marked by narrow, upright leaves with striking white and yellow stripes, making them ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+Photo credit: Hearst Owned "Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below." ...

 Snake plants are known for being indestructible, but do require some level of care to grow and thrive.
 They're relatively low-maintenance and don't need constant watering or a lot of light.
 The leaves ...